lucifer-fernandez/Termux_Setup/README.md

-# 🧰 Termux Setup Script by Lucifer
+# 🧰 Termux Setup by Rayhan

 This script installs **50+ essential Termux packages** and **20 popular Python modules** automatically.
 It's the perfect one-click setup for developers, ethical hackers, coders, and Termux enthusiasts.